Submissions

 Each of the three abstracts is accompanied by four keywords separated by semicolons.

-Please note: if the article is written in Spanish or English, the order in which the titles, abstracts and keywords are presented will change.
-For articles written in Spanish, the order of titles, abstracts and keywords is as follows: in Spanish, in English and in Portuguese.
+Attention: if the article is written in Spanish or English, the order of presentation of titles, abstracts, and keywords changes.
+For articles written in Spanish, the order of titles, abstracts, and keywords is as follows: in Spanish, in English, and in Portuguese.
 For articles written in English, the order of titles, abstracts and keywords is as follows: in English, in Spanish and in Portuguese.

-It is up to the author(s) to subdivide the texts.
-It is suggested, however, that the texts, in relation to the postgraduate program or course, should address the (1) history and origin; (2) lines of research and research areas; (3) teaching staff; (4) research groups formed; (5) forms of action in the local, national and international context in the field of Communication; (6) individual and collective research resulting; (7) prospects and planning for the coming years.
+It is at the discretion of the author(s) to subdivide the texts.
+It is suggested, however, that the texts, in relation to the graduate program or course, should address the (1) history and origin; (2) lines of research and areas of focus; (3) Faculty; (4) research groups formed; (5) forms of action in the local, national and international context in the field of Communication; (6) Resulting individual and collective research; (7) perspectives and plans for the coming years.

-If it is necessary to use bibliographical references, the general rules for citation and the formation of bibliographical references indicated in items 2.1.1.2 and 2.1.1.3 should be used.
+If it is necessary to use bibliographic references, the general rules for citation and formation of bibliographic references indicated in items 2.1.1.2 and 2.1.1.3 should be used.

 2.4 Review